RuneLabsxyz/planetelo/README.md

 ![diagram](images/planetelo.png)

 ## How
 There are 4 main components in this system, being Planetelo, Planetary, the game it's being implemented for, and the game's planetelo implementation.
-The planetelo implementation is defined in the planetelo namespace in your game's world, and expects a planetelo contract in that namespace that implements the interface that enables planetelo to create games and get the results.
+The planetelo implementation is defined in the planetelo namespace in your game's world as a contract that implements the interface that enables planetelo to create games and get the results.

 # Why
 This design has 2 main benefits.